dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 ### Run the ovpn-init script

+Find the public ip of the vpn machine by running `cchq <env> aws-list`.
+Then run

 ```
 ssh openvpnas@<openvpn-public-ip>
 sudo ovpn-init --ec2
+...
+Please enter 'DELETE' to delete existing configuration:DELETE
 ...
 Please enter 'yes' to indicate your agreement [no]: yes
 ...